Back to Beginnings

 Trish lives in Harare (Zimbabwe).
 She began with Tara Rokpa Therapy in the 80s working with Akong Rinpoche and later in the Tara Rokpa process began to teach.
 She oversees the Tara Rokpa groups in Africa and travels several times a year to them.
 Her training is in Humanistic / Client-Centred psychotherapy and has a large psychotherapy practice in Harare.

-For more information please contact Lorna Oosthuizen on lornaoosthuizen7@gmail.com or Zan Louw on ziggizan@gmail.com
+For more information please contact Zan Louw on ziggizan@gmail.com or Lorna Oosthuizen on lornaoosthuizen7@gmail.com or or Pam Bishop on yogapam01@gmail.com